Colon and Rectal Surgeons of Greater Hartford

 Without proper treatment, ulcerative colitis can affect your quality of life and lead to serious health complications.
-The experts at Colon and Rectal Surgeons of Greater Hartford in Bloomfield, South Windsor, and Plainville, Connecticut, specialize in diagnosing and managing ulcerative colitis and can provide the care you need to keep your symptoms in remission.
+The experts at Colon and Rectal Surgeons of Greater Hartford in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut, specialize in diagnosing and managing ulcerative colitis and can provide the care you need to keep your symptoms in remission.
 Call the office or use the online booking tool to request an appointment today.

 Ulcerative colitis is a type of inflammatory bowel disease that causes inflammation and ulceration in the innermost lining of your large intestine or rectum.
 The condition generally develops gradually, but it can cause debilitating symptoms that interfere with your quality of life.